microsoft/pxt-adafruit/docs/projects/wonder-woman-gauntlets/make.md

 ## Stick on Velcro Tabs

-* Attach the Velcro tabs along the length of each gauntlet – space 3 tabs evenly for each gauntlet.
+* Attach the Velcro tabs along the length of each gauntlet – space 3 tabs evenly on each gauntlet.

 ![Attach the velcro tabs](/static/cp/projects/wonder-woman-gauntlets/velcro.jpg)

 ## Mount the Circuit Playground Express

-* Loop around the ends of a piece of tape to create a piece of double-sided sticky tape, and stick onto the back of the Circuit Playground Express board.
+* Loop the ends of a piece of tape around to create a piece of double-sided sticky tape, and stick onto the back of the @boardname@ board.

 ![Tape the back of CPX](/static/cp/projects/wonder-woman-gauntlets/tape-back.png)